10 Sustainable alternatives to bubble wrap

 Since plastic bubble wrap was first created in 1957, retailers and people in general have used it as an inexpensive and effective way to protect delicate goods.
 Unfortunately, that convenience has come at a price.

 Bubble wrap is made from RIC4, a low-density polyethylene film (LPDF) that takes up to 1000 years to degrade.
-It’s used in astoundingly high quantities every year—approximately 200 million Americans use at least one roll or box of bubble wrap in 6 months, according to research by Statista.
+It’s used in astoundingly high quantities every year.
+Approximately 200 million Americans use at least one roll or box of bubble wrap in 6 months, according to research by Statista.

 The impact of plastic waste on the planet can’t be overemphasised—just ask the Great Pacific Garbage Patch.
-Plastic has another problem: its production relies on burning fossil fuels, which is heating up the planet.
+Plastic has another big problem: its production relies on burning fossil fuels, which is heating up the planet.

 10 Bubble wrap alternatives for those who give a damn about the planet